Turkey, U.S. aim for zone cleared of Islamic State in northern Syria

 Davutoglu was quoted in the Hurriyet newspaper as saying the PYD could "have a place in the new Syria" if it did not disturb Turkey, cut all relations with the administration of Syrian President Bashar al-Assad and cooperated with opposition forces.

-Washington has reiterated that it labels the PKK as a terrorist organization and stressed that it respects Turkey's right to take action against the militant group.
+Washington has reiterated that it labels the PKK as a terrorist organisation and stressed that it respects Turkey's right to take action against the militant group.

 The moves against the PKK come despite negotiations launched by Ankara in 2012 to end an insurgency that has killed 40,000 people since 1984.
 The PKK has said the actions have rendered the peace process meaningless.